top of page

 This was the beginning of Images of Tasmania as we now know it.
 The title was inspired by the name of The Taste of Tasmania event and it was hoped that local musicians might develop a Sounds of Tasmania to add to the mix.
 Betsy and Jan became more involved with the organisation of the Images of Tasmania exhibition.
 One year Betsy, Blair and their girls opened the gallery on Christmas day, serving sherry and Christmas cake to visitors.
 Blair and his girls made little frames sometime after the second exhibition, with Diane and Theo (Diane’s husband) framing the small images donated by participating artists – hence the beginnings of The Miniatures.
 Theo also made hooks to go over the central hanging screens enabling an easier method for putting up the artists’ works.

 The early shows had larger numbers, over 60 participants.
 It was difficult to control and the manner of exhibiting was a bit untidy.
-The introduction of a standard for exhibiting works based on the Tasmanian Museum and Art Gallery aesthetic protocol enabled a more controlable and visually stronger exhibition.
+The introduction of a standard for exhibiting works based on the Tasmanian Museum and Art Gallery aesthetic protocol enabled a more controllable and visually stronger exhibition.
 The numbers of exhibitors reduced to around 42 and over the years the familiarity of the procedures enabled a more professional tone.
 It has become a worthy model of collaboration and co-operation.
 A rewarding experience for all involved.

 Di's group.png